1iveowl/CosmosResourceTokenBroker/README.md

 - [B2CAuthClient library](https://github.com/1iveowl/CosmosResourceTokenBroker/tree/master/src/main/B2CAuthClient).
 - [Xamarin Forms Sample](https://github.com/1iveowl/CosmosResourceTokenBroker/tree/master/src/sample/client/XamarinForms.Client).

+If you are migrating, then this is the step where you replace AppCenter Auth with MSAL.

 To make it easier to get started, this repository offers a simple wrapper, specifically created for MSAL and Azure Ad B2C Authentication: [B2CAuthClient Library](https://github.com/1iveowl/CosmosResourceTokenBroker/tree/master/src/main/B2CAuthClient).
 You don't need to use it, and it's really only a few hundred lines of code.
 It does however provide functionality that you also need below in the next step, and thus migth offer a good starting point.